sarashamas/docs-calendar/docs/api/provider/rest_routes/delete_routes/js_eventcalendar_deletecalendar_route.md

 ---
-sidebar_label: Delete /calendars
+sidebar_label: DELETE /calendars
-title: Delete /calendars
+title: DELETE /calendars
-description: You can learn about the Delete /calendars route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the DELETE /calendars route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

 # Delete /calendars